The Canadian Dementia Priority Setting Partnership study

 We need better ways to prevent dementia and improve the health and quality of life of people living with dementia.
 Research is vital to achieving these goals.
 This study brings the voices of Canadians affected by dementia into the conversation about dementia research in Canada.

-What will this study do?
+What does this study do?

 This study asks Canadians affected by dementia about what they believe are the important research questions related to living with dementia as well as dementia prevention, treatment and diagnosis.
 This study followed the methods of the James Lind Alliance, a non-profit organization based in England.